SmKou/abs-text-analyzer/README.md

 ## Known Bugs

-- filterPassage does not filter more than one word passages
 - constructOccurrencesList does not create list inner html
 - constructPassage does not return if bold is empty
 - countCharacters always returns undefined